 The Problem of Spider Mites

+Spider mites are both common and disastrous when it comes to growing marijuana plants.
 Not only that but they are an absolute nightmare to try and get rid of.
-Technically these little mites aren’t actual insects — they are arachnids, like spiders, ticks, and other types of mites.
+Technically these little mites aren’t actual insects -- they are arachnids, like spiders, ticks, and other types of mites.
 They are recognizable from other mites by the web they leave behind on your marijuana plants.